Why can't I lose weight? 19 reasons why your diet isn't working, according to the experts

-To help you get into a calorie deficit (and stay there), there are plenty of online calculators out there – such as this one by Precision Nutrition.
-Alternatively, for daily updates on your steps and calorie burning, as well as sleeping patterns, then a fitness tracker such as a FitBit might be more suitable.
+To help you get into a calorie deficit (and stay there), there are plenty of online calculators out there - such as this one by Precision Nutrition.
+Alternatively, for daily updates on your steps and calorie burning, a fitness tracker such as a FitBit might be more suitable.

 Weight loss issue #2: You're not integrating healthy eating with exercise

-“One of the main reasons why many individuals struggle to lose weight is the fact that they do not integrate healthy eating and exercise into their lives in a way that is both healthy and sustainable, Personal Trainer Chloe Twist from Ori Gym says.
+"One of the main reasons why many individuals struggle to lose weight is the fact that they do not integrate healthy eating and exercise into their lives in a way that is both healthy and sustainable," personal rrainer Chloe Twist from Ori Gym says.

-“While calorie intake is important to monitor when adjusting to a new nutrition plan, many people become obsessed with tracking every last calorie that they consume, and this can have a more damaging effect in the long run.
+"While calorie intake is important to monitor when adjusting to a new nutrition plan, many people become obsessed with tracking how many calories they burn in a day and this can have a more damaging effect in the long run.

 "Most people find it far less demanding (and more effective) to get an initial idea of what their daily calorie intake should look like, and try to stick to that around 80% of the time, still allowing themselves a treat now and again."